 This survey is a census with a cross-sectional design.

 Data are collected for all units of the target population; therefore, no sampling is done.

-In 2014, a total of 93 departments and federal agencies participated in the Survey, representing approximately 280,000 public servants.
+A total of 93 departments and agencies participated in the 2014 survey.

 Responding to this survey is voluntary.